How to Start Writing: A Guide for Aspiring Authors

 Then there are pantsers, as in “fly by the seat of their pants.”
 Also called a “discovery writer,” this is the person who lets the story unfold during the writing process.

-First, do consider planning if you’re participating in NaNoWriMo (or working under any other type of deadline).
-Plenty of writers pants their way through November, but your odds of getting all 50,000 words written are much higher if you eliminate the work of having to figure it out as you go.
-A good rule of thumb is to plan for two months, write for one.
+First, do consider planning if you're working under any type of deadline like writing 50,000 words in November.
+Plenty of writers pants their way through a challenge like this, but your odds of getting all 50,000 words written are much higher if you eliminate the work of having to figure it out as you go.
+A good rule of thumb is to plan for at least one month, then spend the next month writing.
+(Incidentally, Dabble created a whole 60-day challenge to help you do exactly that.
+Dabblers and non-Dabblers welcome.)

 Second, leave room to surprise yourself.
 Even a die-hard planner can benefit from scrapping the outline when they get stuck.
 Similarly, a wild and reckless pantser might find that a little plotting frees up creative energy that they can now funnel into details like building scene tension.